History of the Amiga: Legal disputes regarding AmigaOS 4

+Hyperion claims in its defense that Amiga, Inc. rendered the contract null through dealings with KMOS, a company which acquired the Amiga assets and renamed itself Amiga, Inc. over 2004–05.

+Four days later, on 24 December 2006, Hyperion released the final version of OS4 – although according to Amiga, Inc., Hyperion claims that this was merely an update of the developers' preview version of 16 April 2004.
+Since the contract ended, Hyperion had no rights to use the name AmigaOS or any Amiga intellectual property, or to market OS4 or enter into any agreements about it with anyone else.
+Nevertheless, AmigaOS 4 was still being developed and distributed.
+Furthermore, ACube Systems released a series of Sam440ep motherboards, which run AmigaOS 4.

+For a time, the case seemed deadlocked with neither side being apparently able to prove the point either way.
+Without Amiga, Inc.'s permission, Hyperion Entertainment could not use the AmigaOS name or related trademarks.
+Hyperion's defense centered around the potentially contract-voiding nature of the Amiga, Inc./KMOS handover, the problems they faced in acquiring the post-Commodore OS 3.x source code which Amiga, Inc. claimed to own and have access to, and the presence of new work and open components in the new operating system.

+On 30 September 2009, Hyperion and Amiga, Inc. reached a settlement agreement where Hyperion was granted an exclusive, perpetual and worldwide right to distribute and use 'The Software', a term used during the dispute and subsequent settlement to refer to source code from AmigaOS 3 and earlier, and ownership of AmigaOS 4.x and beyond.

 AROS systems

 AROS is an open-source re-implementation of AmigaOS and is designed more for portability.
 The features of the first attempts replicated those found in the AmigaOS 3.1.
 It runs on many x86-based systems as native or hosted flavors.
 AROS also runs on some 68k-based Amigas and PowerPC systems.
 There are also sellers of 'AresOne' systems dedicated to run AROS only.
 Unlike many other Amiga-based solutions, AROS is Amiga binary compatible only on 68k-based systems.
 This version is recognized for its high degree of compatibility at the source-code level, allowing it to make concessions towards the legacy deficiencies of the OS it was based from.

 MorphOS systems

 MorphOS is a closed-source re-implementation of AmigaOS.
 It runs on PowerPC-based systems but can run system-friendly AmigaOS software written for the original Commodore Amigas.
-MorphOS runs on Efika, Pegasos I/II and PowerPC based Apple Mac G4 models, such as the Mac Mini, eMac, PowerMac, PowerBook, and iBook.
+MorphOS runs on Efika, Pegasos I/II, AmigaOne X5000 and PowerPC based Apple Mac G4 models, such as the Mac Mini, eMac, PowerMac, PowerBook, and iBook.